FilipeMCruz/sensae-console/project/README.md

 ## DEV Environment

-This environment is manly used by developers and can be started with:
+This environment is manly used by developers running `linux`,`mac` or a `bsd` system (windows is currently not supported) and can be started with:

 ``` sh
 docker-compose -f docker-compose.dev.yml up -d